COOLasHEL/Trading-Deep-Learning-AI/README.md

 - Giving the program the ability of deep learning and adjusting/optimizing Settings

-- Giving the program the ability of deep learning and adjusting/optimizing Settings according to the Stock Crypto
+- Giving the program the ability of deep learning and adjusting/optimizing Settings according to the Stock/Crypto

 SECTION 3